An Inside Look: How COVID-19 is affecting the wedding industry

-Local Fives Paul Evansen sat down with several area business owners to see how the COVID-19 shutdowns are are affecting the industry and how they plan to weather the storm.
+Local 5’s Paul Evansen sat down with several area business owners to see how the COVID-19 shutdowns are are affecting the industry and how they plan to weather the storm.

 At The Fox Club in Grand Chute, caterers and vendors would normally be in the midst of the wedding season rush, instead they’re dealing with cancelled plans and lost paydays.